What is EMLA Cream 5%?

 Can be used alongside Priligy if approved by a clinician |

-How does Emla Cream work?
+How does EMLA Cream work?

+EMLA is a numbing agent.
 For men with premature ejaculation (PE), the cream reduces sensitivity in the penile skin, helping to delay stimulation and improve control.

 It does not affect erection quality or libido, but some men find that reduced sensitivity helps them last longer during sex.